tlverse/ser2022-workshop/index.md

 ## About the instructors {-}

-### Mark van der Laan {-}

-Mark van der Laan, PhD, is Professor of Biostatistics and Statistics at UC Berkeley.
-His research interests include statistical methods in computational biology, survival analysis, censored data, adaptive designs, targeted maximum likelihood estimation, causal inference, data-adaptive loss-based learning, and multiple testing.
-His research group developed loss-based super learning in semiparametric models, based on cross-validation, as a generic optimal tool for the estimation of infinite-dimensional parameters, such as nonparametric density estimation and prediction with both censored and uncensored data.
-Building on this work, his research group developed targeted maximum likelihood estimation for a target parameter of the data-generating distribution in arbitrary semiparametric and nonparametric models, as a generic optimal methodology for statistical and causal inference.
-Most recently, Mark's group has focused in part on the development of a centralized, principled set of software tools for targeted learning, the `tlverse`.

 ### Alan Hubbard {-}

 Alan Hubbard is Professor of Biostatistics, former head of the Division of